Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Inventory Tracking

-With Worldpay 360, you get POS and inventory management tools alongside your credit card processing setup.
+With Worldpay, you get Genius POS system’s powerful inventory management tools alongside your credit card processing setup.
 The inventory suite lets you track stock levels across all locations and avoid stockouts.
 We were impressed by how much control these tools gave us over what was available to sell, helping ensure customers always had access to the products they wanted.

 Loyalty and Gift Card Programs